KevinTanila/Project/README.md

 Project 4 was about crash severity prediction in Melbourne, Australia

-Project 5 was about news classifier
+Project 5 was about news classifier for COVID-19 App